Broadband Commission for Sustainable Development: Structure

-The commission is jointly chaired by H.E.
-Paul Kagame President of Rwanda and America Movil owner Carlos Slim, and jointly vice-chaired by the heads to the two founding UN agencies, the Secretary-General of the International Telecommunication Union Doreen Bogdan-Martin, and UNESCO Director-General Audrey Azoulay.
+The commission is jointly chaired by Rwandan president Paul Kagame and America Movil owner Carlos Slim, and jointly vice-chaired by the heads to the two founding UN agencies, the Secretary-General of the International Telecommunication Union Doreen Bogdan-Martin, and UNESCO's Director-General Audrey Azoulay.

-Members of the commission include, policy-makers and government representatives, international agencies, academia and organizations concerned with development.
+"Members of the commission include, policy-makers and government representatives, international agencies, academia and organizations concerned with development.
 In addition to its chairs and vice-chairs, 53 commissioners included Jeff Sachs, Hans Vestberg, Phumzile Mlambo-Ngcuka, and Henrietta Fore.
 Leaders in their field, the Commissioners believe strongly in a future based on broadband and offer rich insights and experience in how to deploy and use broadband networks and services to the benefit of communities and end-users.
-The Commission embraces a range of different perspectives in a multi-stakeholder approach to promoting the roll-out of broadband, as well as providing a fresh approach to UN and business engagement.
+The Commission embraces a range of different perspectives in a multi-stakeholder approach to promoting the roll-out of broadband, as well as providing a fresh approach to engaging with ...
+UN and businesses".

 Advocacy

 The Broadband Commission engages in high-level advocacy to promote broadband in developing countries and underserved communities.
-One of the Commission's stated goals is to advocate that broadband infrastructure be given the highest priority level in future development policy and city planning frameworks.
+One of the Commission's stated goals is to advocate that broadband infrastructures be given the highest priority level in future development policy and city planning frameworks.

-To date, the Commission's output has included several major reports, including A 2010 Leadership Imperative: The Future Built on Broadband, presented to then United Nations Secretary-General Ban Ki-moon in September 2010, before the 2010 United Nations MDGs Summit in New York.
+To date, the Commission's output has included several major reports, including A 2010 Leadership Imperative: The Future Built on Broadband, presented to the then United Nations' Secretary-General Ban Ki-moon in September 2010, before the 2010 United Nations MDGs Summit in New York.
 The document constitutes a concise, high-level report that directly reflects inputs from the Commission's community of high-level business executives and policy-makers and contains a number of policy recommendations and "Declaration of Broadband Inclusion for All".

 In September 2015, the Broadband Commission released a report on cyber violence against women, which addressed online harassment targeted at women.